How To Determine The ROI Of A Retail Sales Training Program

 Most businesses see sales training as a cost when it should be seen as an investment.

 After all, learning is the source of competitive advantage.
-And that’s not just technical knowledge, it is the soft skills of how to engage, build rapport, and sell a stranger.
+And that's not just product knowledge, it is the soft skills of how to engage, build rapport, and sell a stranger.

-I had just finished one of my speeches on the differences between Millennials and Baby Boomers.
+I had just finished one of my speeches on the differences between Millennials and Baby Boomers and their approach to customer service.

 A twenty-something woman approached me and said, “You’re right.
 We do look at things differently.
 I won’t pay a lot of money for a dress because I figure if I pay $100 and only wear it a couple times, it’s too expensive and not worth it.
 Your generation is always surprised we’re unwilling to pay for apparel but willing to pay for an expensive smartphone.
 That’s because we use it like you use an appliance.”